scrapy/scrapy/docs/topics/xpath-tutorial.rst

 ~~~~~~~~~~~~~~~~~~

 Elements build the structure and hierarchy of the document.
 An element
-in HTML (and XML) is what you see HTML source code between an opening
+in HTML (and XML) is what you see in the source code between an opening
 and corresponding closing tag, and everything in between.

 -  ``<title>This is a title</title>`` is a ``title`` element,